-Some of our nurses also have special training in exotic animals: in veterinary parlance the word 'exotic' means pets other than dogs, cats and rabbits.
-Our nurse Sarah is our trained exotics nurse, do ask to speak to her if you need advice on routine queries such as housing, feeding and general management of your pet.
+Some of our nurses also have special training in exotic animals.
+Our Head Nurse, Sarah is a trained exotics nurse, Nurse Nicola has experience with lots of more exotic species and our Nurse Talia has a passion for exotic patients (especially the scaley ones), do ask to speak to them if you need advice on routine queries such as housing, feeding and general management of your exotic pet.

 Regretfully, we do not have the facilities to treat horses or farm animals.

 Husbandry and how we care for our exotics pets is key to keeping them healthy and it also gives our vets clues in working out why they might be unwell.
 To help us treat your pet and give the best advice we might ask you to fill in a pre-appointment questionnaire and ask you to bring a faecal sample with you.
 Give us a call and one of our friendly receptionists can book you in and explain more.

 If your exotic pet is ill, you can also be assured of our high standard of care for all of our more unusual patients.

 Did you know you can also get you beloved exotics pets insured as well?
 Many companies will cover Rabbits and a couple will cover the more unusual species.

 We are a RWAF Silver awarded Practice and all of our Vets and several of our nurses love seeing your bunnies.
 We offer a free Rabbit Nurse Clinic and if any problem areas are identified, the nurse will book you in for a veterinary surgeon to examine your rabbit.